Description

 Ingredients

-• 2 teaspoons (9 grams) unsalted butter, at room temperature
+• 2 teaspoons (9 grams) butter, at room temperature

 • 9 ounces (255 grams) part-skim mozzarella cheese, thinly sliced (13 slices)

-• 2 ounces (55 grams) sliced pepperoni, preferably in natural casing
+• 70 grams sliced pepperoni, preferably in natural casing

 • Grated Pecorino Romano cheese, for dusting